nyarla/p5-Text-HyperScript/README.md

 # DESCRIPTION

-This module is a html/xml like string generator like as hyperscirpt.
+This module is a html/xml string generator like as hyperscirpt.

 The name of this module contains **HyperScript**, but this module features isn't same of another language or original implementation.